Protective orders are legal decrees, issued by a judge or magistrate, that protect the health and safety of victims.

 Unless the judge grants visitation rights to the respondent, any contact with the petitioner or the petitioner’s family will constitute a further violation of the protective order.

 In addition, any violation of a protective order causes a new permanent protective order to be issued for not more than two years after the conviction.

-You can obtain a protective order on your own without the assistance of an attorney.
-Additionally, the court does not charge for filing a protective order.
+Finally, you should remember that you can obtain a protective order on your own without the assistance of an attorney.